StorminStanley/collectd3/README.md

 ## Run server

 		$ npm start
+This launches the server on the background; the output is redirected to server.out.log and server.err.log.
+To check server status, use [forever](https://github.com/nodejitsu/forever) - e.g., ```node_modules/forever/bin/forever list```.
+To stop the server:

+    $ npm stop

 ## Developing
 Always use grunt.
 It will watch for changes and recompile, lint and unit-test each file you change.
 If you use ```npm start```, you need to do it manually (except for less files, they would be recompiled before each start).